HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation/index.md

 # Installing HCL Leap to integrate with HCL Digital Experience

 !!! note
-    This guide only applies for HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.
+    This guide only applies to HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.
     The currently supported version combination is:

       - HCL Digital Experience CF213